Caesurus/CTF_Writeups/2024-PicoCTF/PWN-HighFrequencyTroubles/readme.md

 ---

 The next morning something was bugging me, and I decided to retest all of the `one-gadget`.
 Turns out that there was a successful gadget: `0xebcf5`.
 So with that problem solved we now just had to figure out the last problem.
-Heap-spay strategies!
+Heap-spray strategies!

 I mean...
 I had "solved" the challenge right?
 I got execution control!
 But not on the remote server and I didn't get a `flag`... so NO solve yet.
 We can't give up!